swsnu/swppfall2022-team4/README.md

 ### Run backend server
     # python : v3.9.5
     # Rename backend/example.env to backend/.env
-    # redis server should be running in the background to chat.
+    # redis-server should be running in the background to chat.

     cd backend
     pip install -r requirements.txt